-Football first came to the country in the late 1940s, with rapid development starting early the following decade, as Doha Stadium became the first arena of its kind with a grass pitch in the Gulf region.
+Football first came to the country in the late 1940s, with rapid development starting early the following decade, when Doha Stadium became the first arena with a grass pitch in the Gulf region.
 The stadium officially opened in 1962, but competitive amateur games were taking place at the site from the early 1950s.

-By 1973, this historic stadium near the iconic Corniche had hosted both legendary boxer Muhammed Ali and FIFA World Cup™ winning legend Pele, who played with his famous Santos team and wowed the Doha crowds with his skills.
-It's said that the Brazilian striker picked up his first career yellow card during this match, but the legend remains unconfirmed to this day.
+By 1973, this historic stadium near the iconic Corniche had hosted both legendary boxer Muhammad Ali and FIFA World Cup™ star Pelé, who played with the famous Santos team and wowed the Doha crowds with his skills.
+It is said that the Brazilian striker picked up his first career yellow card during this match, but the story remains unconfirmed to this day.

 By the end of the 1970s, Qatar had built a new home for its national team in the form of Khalifa International Stadium.
-Many top international competitions and football games would be held here, lending to its pedigree as a top FIFA World Cup™ host.
+Many top international competitions and football matches would be held here, lending to its pedigree as a top FIFA World Cup™ host venue.

 But Qatar's football rapid development did not stop there.
 By 1984 they had qualified for their first Olympic Games, drawing 2-2 with France in their opening game of the Los Angeles competition before bowing out in the group stages.

-Later the same year, Evaristo and formidable striker Mubarak Mustafa led Qatar to their first triumph in the Gulf Cup, hosted in Doha and celebrated with much passion by the country's football fans.
+Later the same year, formidable striker Mubarak Mustafa spurred Qatar on to their first triumph in the Gulf Cup – on home soil in Doha – to the delight of the country's football fans.

-Three years later, Qatar once again hosted the best players in the world, for the 1995 FIFA Under-20 World Cup™ in Doha where Argentina and Brazil battled it out in the final for 65,000 spectators.
-Argentina prevailed, and Qatar was ready to host more of the world's best athletes.
+Three years later, Qatar once again hosted the best young players in the world, for the 1995 FIFA Under-20 World Cup™ in Doha, where Argentina and Brazil battled it out in the final in front of 65,000 fans.

-And with a promising young generation of Qatari football players from Aspire Academy winning Asia's Under-19 title in 2014, the promise of more success drives the nation's players and supporters ever forward on the road to 2022.
+The prospect of more success – and Qatar challenging the world's best – drives the nation's players and supporters ever forward on the road to 2022.